ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo iptables -I INPUT -p tcp --dport 443 -j ACCEPT  - this is also covered in ufw rules`

-The ufw rules are as below
+The ufw rules are added as below

 `sudo ufw allow from 192.168.254.0/24 to any port 22 proto tcp`